-In “Doing The Work,” a four-part series from HG contributor Tiffany Lashai Curtis, four Black women who work in different industries tell us their stories.
-During Black Women’s History Month, we hope this series uplifts and amplifies the work of Black women in spaces where they are underrepresented or rendered invisible.
+In "Doing The Work," a three-part series from HG contributor Tiffany Lashai Curtis, three Black women who work in different industries tell us their stories.
+During Black Women's History Month, we hope this series uplifts and amplifies the work of Black women in spaces where they are underrepresented or rendered invisible.

 Historically, Black women have had a tumultuous relationship with sexual pleasure.
 As we continue to reclaim our bodies and our sexuality, we are still forced to navigate centuries-old stereotypes of either being hypersexualized deviants (the "jezebel") or homely figures devoid of sex lives (the "mammy").

 That's why the work of Black woman sex educators, therapists, and wellness practitioners is so important, and Jimanekia Eborn is a Black woman sex educator, trauma specialist, and podcaster who is out here doing the work to help Black women and femmes achieve sexual liberation.
 One example of this is Eborn's recent collaboration with The KinkKit, a sexual wellness and education company founded by Candice Smith, on a pleasure-positive healing kit for survivors of sexual assault.

 For the first profile in this series, I spoke with Eborn about her work around pleasure and trauma, as well as the importance of Black women in the sex education and wellness space.
 Read our conversation below.

 HelloGiggles (HG): You've been doing work around mental health for the last 10 years.
 What moved you to begin incorporating sex ed and sexual trauma support into your work?